Contrarian Corpus

 3. 3

-CaixaBank lock-in now removed and 60%+ of shareholders are independent or willing sellers
+CaixaBank lock-in was removed on 19 Jan 2016; 60%+ of shareholders are independent or willing sellers

 Primary demands